9 Top-Rated Tourist Attractions & Things to Do in Jaffa

 A visitor center and archaeological site in one, the Old Jaffa Visitor Center has set up shop in an ancient chamber off the main square, where you can find information on tourist attractions and things to do in town, browse Greco-Roman ruins, and take a look at the small museum, all at the same time.

-There's also a worthwhile audio visual presentation here on Jaffa's long history, which gives an overall picture of the town and the major events that have shaped it across the centuries.
+There's also a worthwhile audio-visual presentation here, which tells the story of Jaffa's long history and gives visitors an overall picture of the town and the major events that have shaped it across the centuries.

 The building, which is also the artist's home, houses the collection of Ilana Goor, including sculptures, jewelry, furniture, and clothing, along with items she has collected over the years.